RowinRuizendaal/Bloom/README.md

 ## :heart_eyes: Concept
 ### What's it?
-**Bloom** is an application to connect people with each other who have had or still have cancer, these people can tell share their thought and opinions with others.
+**bloom** is an application to connect people with each other who have had or still have cancer, these people can tell share their thought and opinions with others.

 ### Core feature/user scenario's
 - As an user, I want information on relevant topics, so that I know what to expect after the treatment process.